 Login to www.pga.org.
-Scroll down to bottom of home page and in the blue banner under the Resources column, click on Change Forms.
+Scroll down to bottom of home page and in the blue banner under the Resources column, click on Change Forms Library to be directed to use the online change form or the paper copy.
 If you experience a problem with the online change form you can download the form and fax, email or mail form to the CPGA Section Office.

 When should I complete a member change form?

 All member changes should be submitted within 10 days of the change.
-For employment changes, please see Article XI Reporting Requirements found on page A-33 of the 2019 PGA Constitution Bylaws and Regulations via PGA.org.
+For employment changes, please see Article XI Reporting Requirements found on page A-35 of the 2022 PGA Constitution Bylaws and Regulations via PGA.org.

 What happens if I submit an employment change beyond the 10-day grace period?